Stay Connected

 Fluency in French increases your competitiveness in the workforce.
 Not only is this language spoken on every continent and in many global organizations, but according to Bloomberg Rankings, it represents the second language of business after Mandarin.
 Knowing French opens up educational, travel and career opportunities throughout the world and it enables you to become fully engaged in the global community.

-Most French majors choose to major in a second field as well.
-They report that their competency in French has brought them both personal and professional benefits and that it often has set them apart from other candidates in that crucial interview for their first job after graduation.
+Most students report that their competency in French has brought them both personal and professional benefits and that it often has set them apart from other candidates in that crucial interview for their first job after graduation.

-Recent French majors are currently working as attorneys, market analysts, accountants, art directors, IT specialists, teachers and international student advisors.
-French majors have also pursued or are completing graduate degrees in fields such as Public Administration, Foreign Policy, Comparative Literature, Law, International Development, Business, and Computer Science at major universities including Yale, George Washington and the Graduate Institute of International and Development Studies in Geneva, Switzerland as well as at regional institutions in Missouri and Arkansas.
+Recent graduates are currently working as attorneys, market analysts, accountants, art directors, IT specialists, teachers and international student advisors.
+They have also pursued or are completing graduate degrees in fields such as Public Administration, Foreign Policy, Comparative Literature, Law, International Development, Business, and Computer Science at major universities including Yale, George Washington and the Graduate Institute of International and Development Studies in Geneva, Switzerland as well as at regional institutions in Missouri and Arkansas.

 “I am really happy with the outcome of my experience in France.
 It’s indeed a worthwhile investment.
 I would definitely recommend this program to all Westminster Students.
 Do not be afraid to get out of your comfort zone and learn about the world.
 It might be challenging but very rewarding!”